isomerpages/ncss-ssi/index.md

 permalink: /
-notification: iLTMS is now live! <a href=https://www.ssi.gov.sg/training/course-registration/ target="_blank"> Register for our courses now! </a> Please note that MyInfo will be undergoing maintenance from 18 June 2022 (6pm) to 19 June 2022 (8am).
-During this period, while course registeration is still possible, retrieval of personal information via MyInfo on iLTMS may be affected.
+notification: iLTMS is now live! <a href=https://www.ssi.gov.sg/training/course-registration/ target="_blank"> Register for our courses now! </a> <br>Please note that MyInfo will be undergoing maintenance from 18 June 2022 (6pm) to 19 June 2022 (8am).
+During this period, course registeration is still possible but retrieval of personal information via MyInfo on iLTMS may be affected.
 We apologise for any inconveniences caused.
 sections: